enesgul23/enesgul23/README.md

 <!--END_SECTION:activity-->

 ## Support
-If you like my work and want to support me, you can sen a mail 😊:
+If you like my work and want to support me, you can send a mail 😊: